Pipedream with Dylan Pierce

 00:50:10 - Scott Steinlage

 Or something.
-And then you take that PDF and then you export it to a PNG and then upload it to ChatGPT.
-It'll.
-It'll actually scroll through all that and then, you know, you can ask it to do anything from it.
+And then you take that PDF and export it to a PNG, and then upload it to ChatGPT.
+It'll actually scroll through all that, and then you can ask it to do anything from it.

 00:50:24 - Dylan Pierce